hooliooo/Astral/README.md

 It aims to shy away from the typical network layer singleton by encapsulating each part of network request as an object.

-Astral makes use of the [BrightFutures](https://github.com/Thomvis/BrightFutures) library to flatten the asynchronous calls associated with networking, making your code base as readable as possible.

 Inspired by Soroush Khanlou's [blog post](http://khanlou.com/2016/05/protocol-oriented-programming/) on Protocol Oriented Programming.